piux2/learn_gno/index.md

 How to interact with gno smart contract on gnoland?

-Let's interact with some of the contracts on goland.
+Let's explore some of the contracts on goland.

 # Learn